GayathriSS-19/Amazon-Clone/README.md

 # Amazon-Clone
-using HTML and CSS to create a clone of amazon
+-using HTML and CSS to create a clone of Amazon (Amazon.com) -All the needed images are provided to create the clone